RACHITBADONI/crime-detection/README.md

 # crime-detection

-the project is based on crime detection....that is if there is any suspicious activity can be seen will warn the user about that.
+the project is based on crime detection....that is if there is any suspicious activity can be seen (like a person carrying gun or knife or any dangerous thing..)will warn the user about that.